modxorg/Docs/en/getting-started/glossary.md

 Also called "Third-party Component", or 3PC, a Component usually provides extra functionality to MODX, usually in the form of an Add-on, Core Extension, or Template.

+## Connector

+Essentially entry point for AJAX requests in MODX.
+It doesn't do any database manipulation on its own; just simply load up the main MODX class, sanitize any request data, and then handle the request by pointing to the appropriate Processor file [See more](getting-started/directory-structure#connectors)

 ## Content Type

 Sets the extension, mime-type and binary setting for any Resource.
+[See more](building-sites/resources/content-types)

 ## Context